 Yahweh’s Clock Always Works

-So what we have so far is evidence of Yahweh setting up a clock that all of mankind could use to keep the statutes of his festivals and sacred days accurately.
-It is only logical that Yahweh would teach mankind how to understand the clock and its calculations.
+So far, we have evidence of Yahweh setting up a clock that all of mankind could use to accurately keep the statutes of his festivals and sacred days.
+Therefore, it is only logical that Yahweh would teach mankind how to understand the clock and its calculations.

 This would also mean that the clock would work regardless of man’s handicap of poor eyesight or clouds obstructing the sky.